KiraTile/Possess/README.md

 # Possess
-Physics based game where you possess objects and move them to achive goals.
+Physics based game where you possess objects and move them.

-Move by WASD, look by mouse, possess objects by left click.
+Move by WASD
+Rotate object by Y axis by Q and E
+Look around by mouse
+Possess selected object by left click
+Switch to ghost by Tab.